zcallanan/React-App-reaktor-v2/README.md

   * In Stock
   * Less Than 10
   * Out of Stock
-* If product items are not found in the third party API responses, then the app displays:
+* If third party APIs supply products without a corresponding availability, then the app displays:
   * Unknown Availability